ProfilePic

 A buyer has a much more comprehensive list of closing costs, and it's recommended to budget for 3%-5% (in most cases) of the home's purchase price.

-It’s common for lenders to charge buyers a loan origination fee for processing the paperwork for the loan.
+It’s common for lenders to charge buyers a loan origination fee to process the loan paperwork.
 Credit report fees could also be passed along to the buyer, as the lender must check their credit history.
-The home that's being purchased typically must be appraised to verify its value and inspected to ensure it meets certain living conditions.
-In most cases, These appraisal and inspection fees are then passed on to the buyer.
+The purchased home must typically be appraised to verify its value and inspected to ensure it meets certain living conditions.
+These appraisal and inspection fees are passed on to the buyer in most cases.

 Other closing costs that might be included are: